 Yes, but write-in candidates must file a declaration of intent in order for votes cast for them to be counted.
-This declaration of intent must be filed with the secretary of the water & sewer district not less than forty-five (45) days before the election.
+This declaration of intent must be filed with the secretary of the water & sewer district not less than the eighth Friday before the election.
 Declaration of Intent forms are available from the secretary of the district or the county clerk's elections office.
 (34-1407, Idaho Code)

+Frequently Asked Questions

+What if only one candidate files?

-If after the deadline for filing a declaration of intent as a write-in candidate, it appears that the number of qualified candidates is equal to the number of directors to be elected, no election will be held.
+If after the deadline for filing a declaration of intent as a write-in candidate, it appears that the number of qualified regular or write-in candidates is equal to the number of directors to be elected, no election will be held.
 The board of directors declares the candidate(s) to be elected and the secretary of the district shall immediately make and deliver a certificate of election to the candidate(s) signed by him and bearing the seal of the district.
-(34-1407, 42-3211, Idaho Code)
+(34-1407, 42-3211, Idaho Code) Is absentee voting allowed?

 Yes.
 Any registered elector of the water & sewer district may vote by absentee ballot.
 Absentee ballots must be requested in writing from the county clerk.
-To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the sixth day before the election.
+To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the eleventh day before the election.
 In-person absentee voting is available in the County Clerk's Election Office until 5 p.m. on the Friday before the election.
-(34-1002, 34-1408, Idaho Code)
+(34-1002, 34-1408, Idaho Code) What hours are polling places open?

 The polls open at 8:00 a.m. and remain open until all registered electors of that precinct have appeared and voted or until 8:00 p.m. of the same day, whichever comes first.
 However, the county clerk may, at his option, open the polls in his jurisdiction at 7:00 a.m.
-(34-1409, Idaho Code)

-Can water & sewer district directors be recalled?
+(34-1409, Idaho Code) Can water & sewer district directors be recalled?

 Yes.
 The provisions and procedures to recall political subdivision elected officials are outlined in Title 34, Chapter 17, Idaho Code.
-(34-1701, Idaho Code)
+(34-1701, Idaho Code) How are vacancies filled?